Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 The classical {\em Hasse-Weil zeta} has the following presentation: $Z(X,t)=\sum_{n=0}^\infty t^n |S^n(X)(\F_q)|$.
 This formula holds for any varieties $X$ over $\F_q$ and their symmetric powers $S^n(X)$.
 Here $X$ can be singular; then $0$-cycles over $\F_q$ must be counted instead of the points.
 See e.g. \cite{Mus}.

-In particular, the Betti numbers $b_{i}(X)$, the ranks of Borel-Moore $i${ th} homology, are related to the classical zeta-function for smooth $X$ thanks to the Weil conjectures; they are the degrees of the polynomials in $t$ for the corresponding cohomology.
+Importantly, the Betti numbers $b_{i}(X)$, the ranks of Borel-Moore $i${ th} homology, are related to the classical zeta-function for smooth $X$.
+Algebraically, they occur as the degrees of the polynomials in $t$ for the contributions of the corresponding cohomology in Weil's formula.

 The knowledge of the cell decomposition of $H^{(n)}$ generally can be used to calculate the {\em Hilbert-type\,} zeta-functions of {\em any\,} quasi-projective smooth surfaces $X$, which are defined as follows.
 We replace $S^n(X)$ by $H\!ilb^{(n)}$, setting $\z(X,t)=\sum_{n=0}^\infty t^n |H\!ilb^{(n)}(X)(\F_q)|$.
 In its {\em motivic\,} counterpart, the cardinality $|H\!ilb^{(n)}(X)(\F_q)|$ is replaced by the class of $H\!ilb^{(n)}(X)$ in the Grothendieck ring of varieties over the basic field; the count of $\F_q$-points is then considered as the {\em counting motivic measure}.
 0.2cm